-If you’re an athlete (especially a vegan one), or lead a very active lifestyle, you already know that the foods you eat affect your performance.
+If you’re an athlete, or lead a very active lifestyle, you already know that the foods you eat affect your performance.
 But getting the most out of your workouts means more than just skipping donuts and eating more chicken breasts.
 To get the most out of your workouts, both before and after you hit the gym, it’s important to get enough of the right nutrients.

 These are the most important—and often overlooked—nutrients that avid exercisers need to stay on top of their game:

 B vitamins are responsible for helping your body turn the food you eat into fuel and form red blood cells, which carries oxygen to your cells. making them high on the list of nutrient must-haves for athletes.
 There are eight different B vitamins in the Vitamin B complex, and the most important ones for active individuals are B6 and B12.

 If you exercise regularly or participate in sports, a Vitamin B deficiency can seriously hold you back.
 One study from Oregon State University found that active people with Vitamin B deficiencies perform worse during high-intensity activities and are unable to repair their muscles as efficiently.

 Recommended intake for adults (per day): B12 – 2 micrograms; B6 – 1.1 micrograms

 Best sources: Lean meats like chicken and turkey, tuna, salmon, lentils, and brown rice

 Yes, sodium gets a bad rap these days.
 While too much sodium can be harmful to your health, not enough sodium during activity can also be harmful, especially during endurance events like marathons or triathlons.
 In severe cases, lack of sodium can result in hyponatremia, which can lead to fatigue, lethargy, headaches, and even comas.

 If you’re doing long workout sessions, particularly in hot or humid weather, make sure to keep an electrolyte beverage at hand to rehydrate both fluids and sodium.